 But we must enter the Saguenay, the cliffs on either side of which are of clay.
 Capes Basque, Dogs, Salmon, and Eagle are described in succession.
-Between Points Vaches and Alouettes, where is the junction with the St. Lawerence, the Saguenay is two and a half miles board, and while the Saint Lawrence is only 250 feet deep, the Saguenay is a thousand.
-Tadousac, the first settlement of the French in Canada, is situated at the mouth of the Saguenay on a semi-circular terrace at the top of a beautiful bay with a sandy beach, and was the principal trading post of the Hudson's Bay Company.
-A chapel built by the Jesuits still exists here.
+Between Points Vaches and Alouettes, where is the junction with the St. Lawrence, the Saguenay is two and a half miles broad, and while the St. Lawrence is only 250 feet deep, the Saguenay is a thousand.

+Tadousac, the first settlement of the French in Canada, is situated at the mouth of the Saguenay, on a semi-circular terrace at the top of a beautiful bay, with a sandy beach, and was the principal trading post of the Hudson's Bay Company.